Looking to activate your WhatsApp Business API number? The first step is to get your business verified on Facebook.

-Under the business phone number, provide a number that is shown in your supporting document, make sure you have the country code included as well.
+Under the business phone number, provide a number shown in your supporting document, and ensure you have the country code included as well.
 This number is not related to the number of your WhatsApp verification.
 No calls will be made to it to make the verification.

-The next steps vary depending on if your company name matched a business on Facebook Database or not.
-If it did match, Facebook will give a list of matching businesses you can select from, select your business info, confirm it, then move to the verification method step.
+The next steps vary depending on whether your company name matches a business on Facebook Database.
+If it does match, Facebook will give a list of matching businesses you can select from, select your business info, confirm it, then move to the verification method step.

-It could happen that Facebook finds your business in their records, but they end up rejecting the application.
-So if you found that the information provided by Facebook does not match the information you have (like the website name or the info provided in the supporting document), you can choose not to select from the list and fill in the information manually.
+It happens that Facebook finds your business in their records, but they end up rejecting the application.
+So if you find that the information provided by Facebook does not match the information you have (like the website name or the info provided in the supporting document), you can choose not to select from the list and fill in the information manually.

 Step #6.
 Submit Again 😅

 Yes, in my experience, 50% of applications get rejected the first time.
-Sometimes, I just submit the application again and it works, sometimes we find some issues on the application, we fix them and it gets approved.
-I tell the customers that first submission 50% chance we get approved.
-Second one 80% chance.
-And after that, it is 95%.
+Sometimes, I just submit the application again, and it works; sometimes, we find some issues on the application, we fix them, and it gets approved.
+The is a 50% chance that the first submission gets approved, 80% for the second one, and after that, it is 95%.

 With each submission, you get a reply from Facebook on your email.
-Then you need to visit the business manager settings page to check the resolution details.
+Then you must visit the business manager settings page to check the resolution details.
 Facebook takes from 3 to 5 days with each round of review.

 Facebook will provide you with the reason why they did not approve the application and will ask you to fix them within a deadline.
-If you followed all the above steps, you should not face any issues.
-Most of the time their feedback is that the Legal documents do not match the utility bills and or your legal name is shown clearly on the site, so add it to the header if that is needed.
+If you follow all the above steps, you should not face any issues.
+Most of the time, their feedback is that the Legal documents do not match the utility bills, and your legal name is shown clearly on the site, so add it to the header if needed.

-Once your application is approved, you will receive a message and you will see a business verification status on your Facebook business setting page.
+Once your application is approved, you will receive a message and a business verification status on your Facebook business setting page.

-Make no mistake, business verification is not related to the blue checkmark shown beside your Facebook page or WhatsApp number.
-To get those checkmarks you need to follow another process that is also governed by Facebook policy.
+Make no mistake; business verification is unrelated to the blue checkmark beside your Facebook page or WhatsApp number.
+To get those checkmarks, you need to follow another process that is also governed by Facebook policy.